Penn State Penn State: College of the Liberal Arts

 Areas of Competency:

-Critical Philosophy of Race and Indigenous and Decolonizing Pedagogy
+Indigenous and Decolonizing Pedagogy

 Selected Publications: